 I know what I should say - and would love to say - and what I believe God is longing for people to hear.

-And I know what a good youth minister at a local church is
+And I know what a good youth minister at a local church is supposed to say.

 And they seem so far apart.